 Doug is passionately committed to the continued social, educational and professional engagement of Baby Boomers and post-Boomers.

-Cara joined The Sherry Lansing Foundation in spring 2010 as Foundation Coordinator.
-Cara now serves as the foundation’s Program Manager for Stand Up To Cancer, a nonprofit initiative that has raised over $180 million dollars to accelerate cancer research through revolutionary, collaborative physician “Dream Teams.”
-Additionally, Cara is Project Manager for the EnCorps Teachers Program, which transitions S.T.E.M.
+Cara joined The Sherry Lansing Foundation in spring 2010.
+She serves as Program Manager for a variety of philanthropic initiatives, including Stand Up To Cancer, which has raised more than $260 million dollars to accelerate cancer research through revolutionary, collaborative physician “Dream Teams.”
+Additionally, Cara is the Development Officer for the EnCorps Teachers Program, which transitions S.T.E.M.
 (Science, Technology, Engineering and Math) professionals into second careers in education.

 Cara previously worked in the entertainment industry, having danced professionally for the NBA, NFL and a broad range of music industry artists.
 Upon moving to Los Angeles, she worked in independent film and television production, as well as in the Talent department at William Morris Agency.